How to Make a Small Room Look Bigger: 9 Simple Tricks

 9 Tips to Make a Small Room Look Bigger

-Tip 1: Hang your curtains as high as you can
+Tip 1: Hang Your Curtains as High as You Can

-And in Attley's room, we were reusing these DIY tassel curtains from our last home, so we were working with a set curtain length.
+In Attley's room, we were reusing these DIY tassel curtains from our last home, so we were working with a set curtain length.
 I hung them as high as I possibly could while still having them touch the floor.
 You DO want the bottom of your curtains to touch the floor (we don't want high-water curtains).

 Another example below shows how Elsie used this same method in her primary bathroom as shown on A Beautiful Mess.
 This simple hack will help elongate the room height and make it feel much taller than it is.
 Be sure to buy the correct length of the curtains because you want them to hang all the way to the floor.